-Companies with blogs produce an average of 67% more leads monthly than companies that don't blog (Source: DemandMetric).
-So if you do not have a blog then you are generating less leads and in turn less revenue.
+Businesses that have an active blog get 55% more website visitors than businesses that don't.
+(Source: HubSpot).
+So if you do not have a blog then you are generating fewer leads and in turn less revenue.
 If you want to increase your revenue and profits then you should have a blog in place to attract more leads & customers.
 Know about business blogging in detail in this post.

-A business blog is a standalone website, or section of an existing business' domain, devoted to writing about subject matter related to their company's industry and its sub-fields.
-Business blogs have become a fundamental component of successful web marketing and utilized by most online businesses.
+A business blog is a standalone website or section of an existing business' domain.
+It is devoted to writing about subject matter related to their company's industry and its sub-fields.
+Business blogs have become a fundamental component of successful web marketing.
+They are utilized by most online businesses.

 As a marketer, you always need to be on top of trends and adjust to the constantly changing marketing landscape.
 One part of marketing that has been consistent over the last several years, but has changed quite a bit in strategy, is blogging.

 Blogging is a critical element for any business.
-But the question we always get is, "Why does my business need a blog?"
-It doesn’t matter what kind of company you run, whether it is an online entrepreneurship or a local business, you should still have a blog.
+But the question we always get is, "Why does my business need a blog?".
+It doesn’t matter what kind of company you run, whether it is online entrepreneurship or a local business, you should still have a blog.

-In addition to showing off your industry knowledge, blogging helps cultivate a more personal connection and breaks down traditional trust barriers between consumer and business by providing site visitors with useful, timely, and accurate information.
+In addition to showing off your industry knowledge, blogging helps cultivate a more personal connection.
+It breaks down traditional trust barriers between consumers and businesses by providing site visitors with useful, timely, and accurate information.

 Business growth doesn’t happen in a vacuum.
-It occurs in relation to your competitors, your target audience, and even search engines.
-Here’s how business blogging helps a business in these areas.
+It occurs with your competitors, your target audience, and even search engines.
+Since business is not an event but a continuous activity, business owners and stakeholders need to be active to sustain and increase sales.
+Here are 10 reasons how blogging helps a business.

-Blogging helps to show the personality, information, and experience that will distinguish your business from competitors and even compete against larger companies.
+Blogging helps to show the personality, information, and experience that will distinguish your business from competitors.
+It even helps you compete against larger companies.
 If you want to make yourself known to your target audience, your business needs a blog.

-A good business website may be geared toward helping current and potential customers, but it does so by providing information in a one-way manner.
-A business blog, on the other hand, creates opportunities for two-way interaction with your audience.
-This helps your business to build its relationship with and not just its presence among customers.
+A good business website may be geared toward helping current and potential customers.
+But it does so by providing information in a one-way manner.
+A business blog, on the other hand, creates opportunities for two-way interaction.
+This helps your business to build a relationship with and not just its presence among customers.

 Through a business blog, you can present your content in a more casual and personal way, and actually have conversations with your readers in the comments section.
 Ideas can be exchanged, you can understand your readers’ points of view, and your readers get a chance to be heard.